Killing of Robert Hamill

-Robert Hamill was a Northern Irish Catholic man who was beaten to death by a loyalist mob in Portadown, County Armagh, Northern Ireland.
+Robert Hamill was an Irish Catholic man who was beaten to death by a loyalist mob in Portadown, County Armagh, Northern Ireland.
 Hamill and his friends were attacked on 27 April 1997 on the town's main street.
 It has been claimed that the local Royal Ulster Constabulary (RUC), parked a short distance away, did nothing to stop the attack.
 At the time of the murder, tension between Ulster loyalists (mainly Protestants) and Irish nationalists (mainly Catholics) was high, mostly due to the ongoing Drumcree parade dispute.

 Death

 Hamill and his friends were attacked by a group of loyalists, many of whom had just returned via bus from a night out at The Coach nightclub in Banbridge, while walking home from St. Patrick's dance hall at about 1:30 am on 27 April 1997.
 After walking along Market Street from the dance hall, they came to the intersection of Market and Thomas Streets in Portadown, where they were attacked.
-Hamill and his friend, Gregory Girvan, were attacked by the crowd while their attackers shouted abuse at them and Robert Hamill was knocked unconscious almost immediately.
+Hamill and his friend, Gregory Girvan, were attacked by the crowd while their attackers shouted abuse at them and Hamill was knocked unconscious almost immediately.
 A witness at the scene described approximately 20 people kicking and punching Hamill in the head and body as he lay defenceless on the ground, while shouting "kill him, kill the fenian bastard".
 Girvan's wife and sister, Joanne and Siobhán Garvin, respectively, called for help from four RUC officers sitting in a Land Rover about 20 ft away from the attack, but they did not intervene to stop the attack.
 The assault lasted about ten minutes, leaving both men unconscious.
 Just before the ambulance arrived, one of the RUC men got out of the Land Rover and told Garvin to put Robert into the recovery position.

-Robert Hamill never regained consciousness and died of his injuries eleven days later on 8 May 1997, aged 25.
+Hamill never regained consciousness and died of his injuries eleven days later on 8 May 1997, aged 25.
 The cause of death recorded in his autopsy was "Diffuse Brain Injury associated with Fracture of Skull due to Blows to the Head".